tmtsoftware/esw-vbds/README.md

 You can test `vbds-server` by first starting an instance as a seed node (hostA).
 For example:

-    vbds-server --http-host hostA --http-port 7777 --akka-host hostA --akka-port 8888 -s hostA:8888
+    vbds-server --name server1 --akka-port 7777

 and then starting one or more other instances on other hosts that can join the Akka cluster:

-    vbds-server --http-host hostB --http-port 7777 --akka-host hostB -s hostA:8888
+    vbds-server --name server2 --seeds server1Host:7777

-In the first case we specified an Akka port (8888) for the cluster seed node.
+In the first case we specified the optional Akka port (7777) for the cluster seed node.
+If not specified, a random port will be chosen and printed out on startup.
+The host will be the primary IP address used to register the service with the Location Service.
 In the second case, a random port was used, since no -akka-port option was specified.
-We need to know the akka host and port for the seed node, and of course the HTTP host and port, so we can send requests to it.
+Clients can discover the host and port for the HTTP service by looking up the names ("server1" and "server2" here).

 ### Test using vbds-client Application

-Create a FITS stream named `WFS1-RAW`: (Note: The content type is optional, but may be used by image viewers)
+Create a FITS stream named `WFS1-RAW` (Note: The content type is optional, but may be used by image viewers).
+The --name option specified the name of the VBDS server to send the request to.
+The Location Service is used to lookup the HTTP server matching the name:

-    vbds-client --host hostA -p 7777 --create WFS1-RAW --content-type "image/fits"
+    vbds-client --name server1 --create WFS1-RAW --content-type "image/fits"

 Subscribe to the stream (`-a` or `--action` takes a shell command that receives a filename argument):

-    vbds-client --host hostA --port 7777 --subscribe WFS1-RAW -a echo
+    vbds-client --name server1 --subscribe WFS1-RAW -a echo

 Publish some data (Replace MyFile with the file name):

-    vbds-client --host hostA -p 7777 --publish WFS1-RAW --data myFile.fits
+    vbds-client --name server2 --publish WFS1-RAW --data myFile.fits

 Note that instead of a file, a directory can be specified, in which case all the files in the directory are sorted and sent (for testing).